Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: Conclusions, Discussion and Outlook

 We have further discussed the implication of our results in the context of operator growth in Krylov space.
 In this representation, the time evolution of an operator is analogous to the spreading of a particle in the Krylov lattice, where the mean position is a proxy for operator complexity.
 The conditions for maximal operator growth are then associated with the saturation of the dispersion bound \cite{Hornedal22}, which occurs when the Lanczos coefficients exhibit a specific dependence on the lattice site index.
 Here, we have introduced a ``super-Heisenberg'' representation of the Krylov complexity operator generated by a super Liouvillian.
 Making use of the OQSL in such representation, we have shown that the saturation of the dispersion bound implies the saturation of the OQSL for the Krylov complexity operator.
 The application of OQSL to other complexity measures, such as the family of q-complexities including out-of-time-order correlators \cite{Parker2019}, offers an interesting prospect.

 Beyond these examples, we expect OQSLs to find manifold applications in the characterization of nonequilibrium phenomena, such as the crossing of a quantum phase transition, the equilibration and thermalization of isolated many-body systems, quantum thermodynamic processes, quantum control, and quantum annealing.
 In addition, OQSL may be used in the study of integrable systems, using the zero-curvature representation \cite{Faddeev87}, Lax pairs \cite{Sutherland04}, and Hamiltonian deformations \cite{Gross20,Gross20b,Matsoukas-Roubeas22}.
-The generalization of our results to dissipative quantum systems would be highly desirable, given its prospective applications, e.g., to the description of open quantum dynamics in Heisenberg's representation and the quest for fundamental limits to nonunitary operator growth \cite{Bhattacharya22,LiuTangZhai22}.
+In addition, our results apply directly to isospectral operator flows with a double bracket structure appearing in projected gradient methods for least-square matrix approximations \cite{ChuDriessel90}, and dynamical systems for list sorting and linear programming problems \cite{Brockett91}.
+The generalization of our results to dissipative quantum systems would be highly desirable, given its prospective applications, e.g., to the description of open quantum dynamics in Heisenberg's representation and the quest for fundamental limits to nonunitary operator growth \cite{Bhattacharya22,LiuTangZhai22,Bhattacharjee22b}.